GreptimeTeam/docs/docs/nightly/en/getting-started/installation/greptimedb-standalone.md

 ```

 :::tip NOTE
 GreptimeDB binds to `127.0.0.1` by default.
-If you need to accept connections from other addresses, you can start with the following parameters.
+If you need to accept connections from all addresses, you can start with the following parameters.
 ```shell
 ./greptime standalone start --http-addr 0.0.0.0:4000 --rpc-addr 0.0.0.0:4001 --mysql-addr 0.0.0.0:4002 --postgres-addr 0.0.0.0:4003
 ```

 You can also refer to the [Configuration](../../user-guide/operations/configuration.md) document to modify the bind address in the configuration file.

+If the computer running GreptimeDB is directly exposed to the internet, binding to `0.0.0.0` is dangerous and will expose the instance to everybody on the internet.
 :::